linux-system-roles/logging/README.md

   available keys
   - `kernel_message`: Load `imklog` if set to `true`.
 Default to `false`.
   - `use_imuxsock`: Use `imuxsock` instead of `imjournal`.
 Default to `false`.
-  - `journal_ratelimit_burst`: The value is set to imjournal RateLimit.Burst.
-Default to 20000.
+  - `ratelimit_burst`: Maximum number of messages that can be emitted within ratelimit_interval.
+Default to 20000 if use_imuxsock is false.
+Default to 200 if use_imuxsock is true.
-  - `journal_ratelimit_interval`: The value is set to imjournal RateLimit.Interval.
-Default to 600.
+  - `ratelimit_interval`: Interval to evaluate rateilmit_burst.
+Default to 600 seconds if use_imuxsock is false.
+Default to 0 if use_imuxsock is true.
+0 indicates ratelimiting is turned off.
-  - `journal_persist_state_interval`: The value is set to imjournal PersistStateInterval.
+  - `persist_state_interval`: Journal state is persisted every value messages.
 Default to 10.
+Effective only when use_imuxsock is false.

 - `files` type - `files` input supports reading logs from the local files.<br>
   available keys
   - `input_log_path`: File name to be read by the imfile plugin.
 The value should be full path.
-Wildcard '*' is allowed in the path.
+Wildcard '\*' is allowed in the path.
 Default to `/var/log/containers/*.log`.

 - `ovirt` type - `ovirt` input supports oVirt specific inputs.<br>
    For the details, visit [oVirt Support](../../design_docs/rsyslog_ovirt_support.md).